 Besides this, they have an incorporated stacking feature, are available in specific rack mount setups, and have been extensively tested by the military.

 Well, the cases are very heavy and bulky, meaning they can be difficult to handle and may incur significant transit costs.
-They are also very expensive (when compared with eth other options here), although this is a reflection of the amount of protection they offer.
+They are also very expensive (when compared with the other options here), although this is a reflection of the amount of protection they offer.

 So whilst they may not be ideal for field staff if portability is an issue, they will offer your equipment the highest level of protection possible.

-Best for features: Nanuk
+09: Best for Features